My Teaching Approach

 Having written songs and played the guitar for over 25 years, my musical journey has led me to stages and recording studios all over the country, from L.A. to Austin to Boston to Tampa.
 The genres I am most drawn to include folk, rock, and country.
 Personal favorites range anywhere from Dylan and Neil Young, to Willie Nelson and Kris Kristofferson, to the Beatles and Pink Floyd.
 While these are my own primary influences, my love of music goes deep into many genres.
 If it stirs that feeling deep in the soul, the genre is irrelevant.

-I offer online lessons as well as in-person lessons in Wilmington, NC to those of any age.
-(In-person lessons can be at my home studio or at your home, your choice!)
+I offer in-person lessons in Wilmington, NC to students of any age.
+(In-person lessons can be at my home studio or at your home.)
 Whether you’re just beginning, or continuing your musical journey, send me a message below so I can start helping you along on your journey.
 I look forward to meeting you :)